-The Teachers Bridge Loan is designed to help teachers “bridge” the income gap during the summer break.
-This special 0% APR* loan is only offered by AEA Federal Credit Union and only made available to teachers.
-Apply from June 1st to August 31st.
-For more information, call (928) 783-8881 or chat live.
+The School Bridge Loan is designed to help teachers “bridge” the income gap during the summer break.
+Educators and administrators can apply for this special 0% APR* loan from June 1st to August 31st.
+Call (928) 783-8881 for more information.

 Financial Literacy Virtual Workshops

-AEA Federal Credit Union is pleased to provide Financial Literacy Virtual Workshops at no cost!
-Our informational and interactive workshops teach the importance of good money-management skills.
-English and Spanish workshops are 30 to 45 minutes long and great for schools, businesses or community groups.
-Anyone can get started on learning the basics or getting a refresher with topics available for every age group.
+AEA Federal Credit Union is pleased to provide Financial Literacy Virtual Workshops at no cost.
+Our English or Spanish informational and interactive workshops for every age group teach the importance of good money-management skills.
+Workshops are 30 to 45 minutes long and great for schools, businesses or community groups.

 Schedule a Workshop